Aspects of Cubical Higher Category Theory: The category of strict cubical -categories

+Cubical strict $\infty$-categories have been studied in \cite{brown,bro-mosa,steiner}.
 In \cite{brown} the authors proved that the category of cubical strict $\infty$-categories with cubical strict $\infty$-functors as morphisms is equivalent to the category of globular strict $\infty$-categories with globular strict $\infty$-functors as morphisms.

-Consider a cubical reflexive set
+These higher structures are very important for us because they are used in \ref{stretchings} to control the cubical coherences cells that we need to add in reflexive cubical $\infty$-magmas in order to be our basic cubical weak $\infty$-categories : in fact they allow to build free cubical weak $\infty$-categories for each cubical sets.
+The primary structure behind cubical strict $\infty$-categories are cubical $\infty$-magmas that we are going to define quickly.